wuxn3d/WuxnSlicer/README.md

 ## Summary

 WuxnSlicer is the recommended software for converting 3D objects into specific instructions for Wuxn 3D printers.
-WuxnSlicer is a derivative of Ultimaker Cura.
-At the heart of Ultimaker Cura is its powerful, open-source slicing engine, built through years of expert in-house development and user contributions.
+The WuxnSlicer engine is based on version 5.2.1 of the CuraEngine open-source slicer project.
 WuxnSlicer + Wuxn Printers + Wuxn Filament have been engineered to optimize print performance, quality, strength, and speed.

+WuxnSlicer Main Features:

 <p align="center">
   <img src="https://user-images.githubusercontent.com/65782241/205957565-7bef4e33-c5ad-495b-ad97-04543e65d5ec.png" width=40% height=40%>